|Minimum Stay||2 nights|

 |Notes: Rates are based on 2 guests; add A$33 per night, per additional guest|

+For the month of April we require a five-night minimum stay.
+This reverts to a 2 night minimum in May.
 We require a signed waiver upon arrival.
 No cleaning fee or security deposit.
 Please check our availability calendar before emailing.
 Base rate is for one or two people.
 Ranch Casita closed for check in at 5 pm do not arrive after this time.